yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/09-configure-tags/README.md

 }
 ```

-Custom creation of edge and label tags works the same way as for node tags.
-Simply define a tag provider on EdgeCreator or LabelCreator.
+Custom creation of edge and label tags works the same way as for node tags: Define a tag provider on EdgeCreator or LabelCreator.

 Note